re:vision logo

 $1,000

-Awarded to original authors of replicated papers that cooperate with and support the replication team.
+Awarded to original authors of replicated papers that best cooperate with and support the replication team.

 These cash prizes will be awarded by the re:vision board after the final submission of the report.
 They will be split between the members of the winning team.

-The winners of the prizes are chosen based on how rigorous the submission was, how much work was put into it, and how well it was presented in the report.
+The winners of the prizes are chosen based on how rigorous the submission was and how well it was presented in the report.
 They are independent of whether the replication / generalization was successful.

 How to participate